swift-server/swift-aws-lambda-runtime/Examples/APIGateway+LambdaAuthorizer/README.md

 ## Deploy

-The deployment must include the Lambda function and the API Gateway.
+The deployment must include the Lambda functions and the API Gateway.
 We use the [Serverless Application Model (SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) to deploy the infrastructure.

 **Prerequisites** : Install the [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)